Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The association matrix obtained from the literature review was pruned to contain only species represented in the phylogenies used.
 Associations were visualized using igraph::tkplot().
 Inter-host ecological distance matrix was calculated using picante::comdist().
 Inter-amphipod ecological distance matrix was calculated using picante::species.dist().

-Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using a Procrustean Application to Cophylogenetic Analysis paco::PACo(), and ParaFit global fit methods ape::parafit.
+Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using a Procrustean Application to Cophylogenetic Analysis paco::PACo() (r0 permutation method, cailliez correction method), and ParaFit global fit methods ape::parafit.

 Cophylogeny plot was produced using ape::cophyloplot().